shoryax/fake-news-detector/README.md

 ## ⚙️ How It Works

 1. **User sends text** to the `/predict` endpoint.
-2. **OpenAI API** analyzes the text using a specialized fact-checking prompt.
+2. **Cohere API** analyzes the text using a specialized fact-checking prompt.
 3. The **AI model** evaluates credibility based on:

-   - Language patterns (sensationalism, emotional manipulation)
+   * Language patterns (sensationalism, emotional manipulation)
-   - Logical consistency
+   * Logical consistency
-   - Verifiable facts vs unsubstantiated claims
+   * Verifiable facts vs unsubstantiated claims
-   - Common fake news characteristics
+   * Common fake news characteristics
 4. Flask returns a detailed JSON response with prediction, confidence, reasoning, identified claims, and fact-check summary.

 ---